Summary

 You >

-You are now inside the Claude Code interactive session.
-Your authentication credentials are stored in ~/.claude/ and will persist across sessions.
+The user is now within the Claude Code interactive session.
+Authentication credentials are stored in ~/.claude/ and persist across sessions.

 Keeping Claude Code Updated

-Claude Code is updated frequently with new features and improvements.
-Update it with:
+Claude Code receives frequent updates with new features and improvements.
+The update procedure is:

 # Update to the latest version